To build muscle as fast as possible, you must build strength as fast as possible.

 You won't see much if any muscle growth by increasing the resistance you use in squats, chin ups or dips by only 5, 20 or even 20 pounds.
 You need to think in terms of doubling, tripling and quadrupling your strength levels to build muscle.

-To build big legs, chest and arms you need to think in terms of building up to 15-20 squats with 300 pounds, 15-20 pistol squats with 50-100 pounds, 6-10 chin ups or dips with 100-150 pounds added resistance, and 6-10 repetitions of overhead press with a load equal to your bodyweight.
+To build big legs, chest and arms you need to think in terms of building up to 15-20 squats with 300 pounds, 6-10 chin ups or dips with 100-150 pounds added resistance, and 6-10 repetitions of overhead press with a load equal to your bodyweight.

 The following training practices won't build muscle faster:

-The Elastic Strength programs will enable you to build muscle.
+The Gaining Strength programs will enable you to build muscle.
 Here are some examples for novices who have little or no experience training: